v6cord/VVVVVV/FEATURES.md

 - 1x1 quicksand now respawn upon death in VCE levels

+- Terminals' activity zones are aligned properly in VCE levels

 - `nointerrupt()` - prevent interrupting a script when player moves into a script box

 - `yesinterrupt()` - undoes the above